lleo/node-frap/README.md

 properties are recognized:

 * `noframes` is an boolean.
-If `true`, buffers will not be accumulated to emit `'frame'` and `'data'` events.
+If `true`, buffers will not be accumulated to emit `frame` and `data` events.
 There is two reasons for this: First, for a large frame, megabytes or gigabytes large, the `Frap` object would have to collect the incoming Buffers until a complete frame was received.
-Second, in order for a `'data'` event to be emitted those collected buffers would have to be joined into a new, rather large, Buffer; an expensive operation.
+Second, in order for a `data` event to be emitted those collected buffers would have to be joined into a new, rather large, Buffer; an expensive operation.

 ### Events

-* Event: `'frames`
+* Event: `frames`

   `function (bufs, framelen)`